Salon Marketing Ideas - The Guide for 2020

 For more definitive information on how to add your website to local online directories, please see here!

-Add or claim your business on Bing places
+Add or claim your salon on Bing places

 Bing is a search engine owned and operated by tech giant, Microsoft.
 While not as popular as its counterpart, Google, it is still favourable to many – as Bing is often the default search engine for newer computers, tablets and mobile devices running Windows OS.